lapitstechnologies/audits/README.md

 The following repository contains the security Audit reports conducted by our organizaion for our clients.
 The Smart Contracts have been tested over a given set of vulnerabilities and weaknesses

 The Audits are conducted both manually, and through open-source tools

 ## Software Used

 <ul>
   <li><a href="https://github.com/crytic/slither">Slither</a></li>
   <li><a href="https://github.com/ConsenSys/mythril">Mythril</a></li>
 </ul>

 ## Vulnerability Indicators

-To access the severity of the mentioned exploits, one can refer to this table
+To assess the severity of exploits, one can refer to this table
  <table>
   <tr>
   <th>Indicator</th>